 Seeing the Invisible features AR works by a dozen international artists including Ai Weiwei, Refik Anadol, El Anatsui, Mohammed Kazem, Sigalit Landau, Sarah Meyohas, Pamela Rosenkranz, and Timur Si-Qin.
 The first exhibition of its kind to be developed in collaboration between botanical gardens and arts institutions from around the world.
 Seeing the Invisible is initiated by the Jerusalem Botanical Gardens and Outset Contemporary Art Fund and will open simultaneously in Australia, Canada, Israel, South Africa, the United Kingdom, and the United States.
+The exhibit runs until August 2022.

 Denver Botanic Gardens